Hats-Protocol/jokerace-eligibility/README.md

 The following are abi-encoded (unpacked) and then passed to the `HatsModuleFactory.createHatsModule()` function as `_initData`.
 These values can be changed at each reelection:

-- `underlyingContest`: The Jokerace contest to which for the current term.
+- `underlyingContest`: The Jokerace contest of the current term.
 - `termEnd`: The timestamp of the term ending time (first second in which the term is considered as ended).
 - `topK`: The top K candidates with the highest scores will be eligible wearers for the corresponding term.